Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-The simplest definition of financial child abuse is identity fraud combined with financial fraud.
-Financial child abuse occurs when someone intentionally commits identity theft using a child’s Social Security Number, then compounds the crime by using the child’s identity to benefit their own finances.
+The simplest definition of financial child abuse is when a child is victim of identity fraud combined with financial fraud.
+Financial child abuse occurs when someone intentionally commits identity theft using a child’s Social Security Number, then compounds the crime by using the child’s identity to benefit themselves financially.

-The identity thief may use the clean credit report of a child to take out loans, work despite a criminal record, work though they are in the country illegally, or try to get utilities turned on until their own credit report has healed.
+The identity thief may use a child's clean credit report to take out loans, work despite a criminal record, work in a country illegally, or try to get utilities.

-Financial child abuse is increasingly common due to the fact that many adults run their credit reports, while it is very difficult to run a credit report against a child's Social Security Number, even as a parent.
+Financial child abuse is increasingly common due to the fact that it is very difficult to run a credit report against a child's Social Security Number, even as a parent.

 Parents have used their children’s Social Security Numbers in an effort to get around their own bad credit.
 If you have declared bankruptcy or have trashed your credit after going through a divorce, you may not be able to get the utilities turned on without a massive deposit or get an apartment without putting down several months’ worth of rent.